Anchorage 23.0 °F

 Police Officer's Distracted Driving Trial Begins

-Assistant municipal attorney Sam Severin acknowledged Rush is owed money but that the city disputes punitive damages.
+Assistant Municipal attorney Sam Severin says Rush is not entitled to punitive damages.

 Tonight on Your Alaska Link